wp-plugins/genesis-tabs-extended/readme.txt

 nothing new here

 = Don't include posts from these categories =

-Let's say that a certain is picked to be put in the tab, but it also in one of the following categories, it will be skipped.
-It could be used if you have a category "headlines" and a post is in this category and in the category "art" and "headlines" is selected here, it would skip the article when category "art" is selected as one of the categories for your tabs.
+Let's assume that a certain category is selected to be posted in the tab, but a selected post from this category is also in one of the "Don't include" categories, this post will be skipped.

+This could be usefull if you have a category "headlines" and some post is in that category and in a category called "art" and "headlines" is in the "Don't include" selection here, that post would skipped if the category "art" is selected as one of the categories for your tabs.

 = Don't show the same post more than once. =

 Well that makes everything unique.
 But this is how it will work:

 * You selected for tab 1 category X, that has posts A, B